Wagin

 Wagin faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.1%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 10.4%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.3%).
-Vocational credentials are prevalent, with 33.5% of residents aged 15+ holding them, including advanced diplomas (6.1%) and certificates (27.4%).
-Educational participation is high at 25.2%, with 10.4% in primary education, 8.7% in secondary education, and 0.7% pursuing tertiary education.
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 10.4%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.3%).
+Vocational credentials are also common, with 33.5% of residents aged 15+ holding them, including advanced diplomas (6.1%) and certificates (27.4%).

-Educational participation is notably high, with 25.2% of residents currently enrolled in formal education.
+Educational participation is high, with 25.2% of residents currently enrolled in formal education.
 This includes 10.4% in primary education, 8.7% in secondary education, and 0.7% pursuing tertiary education.

 Frequently Asked Questions - Education